 The Rotonda West Woman's Club

 The Community Building will be beautiful, spacious, convenient, and have ample parking.
-There will be some adjustments but, in the long run, we will be very happy in our new home.

 Please come and join us.